Dark tale of love and murder in Pakistan's rural heartland

 In Pakistan, a Muslim country of some 180 million people, the reaction has been more muted.

 Many conservative families consider it shameful for a woman to fall in love and choose her own husband.
-Refusal to accept arranged marriages frequently results in "honor killings".
+Refusal to accept arranged marriages frequently results in "honour killings".

 In 2013, 869 such cases were reported in the media, according to the Human Rights Commission of Pakistan, and the true figure is probably higher since many cases go unreported.

-News traveled further afield in this case partly because it took place in broad daylight outside the High Court in the city of Lahore, Pakistan's cultural capital.
+News travelled further afield in this case partly because it took place in broad daylight outside the High Court in the city of Lahore, Pakistan's cultural capital.

 MURDER, MARRIAGE, MURDER